This set of Object Oriented Programming (OOPs) using C++ Multiple Choice Questions & Answers (MCQs) focuses on “Local Class”.

 Explanation: All the members are defined inside the class body.
 And when the member functions are defined inside the class body, they are made inline by default.
 If the definition is too complex, those are made normal functions.

-8. The enclosing function has no special access to the members of local class.
-(True/False)
+8. The enclosing function has no special access to the members of the local class.

 9. Which language can use inheritance with local classes?